Troll farm

 A troll farm or troll factory is an institutionalised group of internet trolls that seeks to interfere in political opinions and decision-making.

-One study showed that 30 governments worldwide (out of 65 covered by the study) paid keyboard armies to spread propaganda and attack critics.
-According to the report, these governments use paid commentators, trolls, and bots to harass journalists and erode trust in the media.
+A 2017 report from Freedom House showed that 30 governments worldwide (out of 65 covered by the study) paid keyboard armies to spread propaganda and attack critics.
+According to the report, these governments use paid writers and bots to harass journalists and erode trust in the media.
 Attempts were made to influence elections in 18 of the countries covered by the study.

-Albania
+Governments

-In February 2020, the New York Times interviewed 10 ex-People's Mujahedin of Iran (MEK) members who said that the MEK's Albania camp had a troll farm that promoted the opinions of MEK supporters, including Rudy Giuliani and John Bolton, and attacked the Iranian government.
-The MEK claimed that the former members were Iranian government spies.
+Iran

-In the March 2021 CIB (Coordinated Inauthentic Behavior) report, Facebook announced that it removed hundreds of accounts, pages and groups in both Facebook and Instagram which were in a troll farm in Albania, operated by MEK.
+In 2018, a group of Reddit moderators uncovered a network of Iranian-affiliated websites and user accounts spreading pro‑Iran and anti‑Western narratives.
+Also in 2018, Twitter released over 10 million tweets from 4,570 accounts linked to Russian and Iranian state-backed troll operations to help researchers study how these actors used the platform to influence public opinion, including during the U.S. presidential election and the Brexit referendum.
+In  2024, a report by the Microsoft Threat Analysis Center showed that the Iranian government had launched cyberattacks promoting AI‑supported fake news sites aimed at polarizing swing‑state voters.

 Brazil

-It has been widely suspected that Brazil's president Jair Bolsonaro and his family created troll farms to promote support for his government policies and to attack and harass rivals through the internet.
+It has been widely suspected that Brazil's former president Jair Bolsonaro and his family created troll farms to promote support for his government policies and to attack and harass rivals through the internet.
 These fake accounts and bots are possibly controlled by an office inside one of Bolsonaro's government buildings led by Jair's son Carlos known as 'office of hate', which is suspected to have created more than a thousand fake accounts to support Bolsonaro's government.

 Troll accounts have also been linked to misinformation related to the COVID-19 pandemic in Brazil, as Bolsonaro's government is known for having adopted a denialist and weak posture regarding the pandemic.